 |String#||Compensation||Straight Saddle Compensation|

 Selecting an instrument from the menu fills in the forms with data for a typical instrument of that type - typical scale length, typical action and typical string set.
 Adjusting any of the common parameters and propagating them modifies the form data.
 But it is the string data forms that the calculator uses to estimate compensation.
 The data in the forms can be modified directly to further refine the compensation estimation.
-Describing a new instrument from scratch is detailed in the following section.
+Describing a new instrument from scratch is detailed in a subsequent section.
 This section contains information on typical modifications to the string data forms you may want to make.

 A number of steel string guitars with straight saddles provide separate compensation for the B string.
 Likewise a number of classical guitars that make use of a straight saddle will provide separate compensation for the B and/or G string.
 This is because these strings need enough compensation to make them way out of line of a straight line saddle.
 If you intend to use such a saddle on your instrument, you can specify that the calculator should not consider certain strings in its straight saddle calculations.
 On the tab for those strings, un-check the box labeled "Include this string in straight saddle compensation calculations?"
 This will result in more accurate straight saddle calculations for the other strings.
 That increase in accuracy may be perceptible.